 Additional information on round two projects is available at Business.gov.au.

-Round three opens for applications on
+Round three applications now closed

 Round three will fund projects that assist organisations to deliver innovative projects that facilitate career opportunities and career pathways for women.